akberthegreat2/Mirror/docs/adr/ADR-0015-crawl-persistence.md

-# ADR-0015: crawl persistence
+# ADR 0015 — Crawl persistence

+## Status
-Status: Accepted
+Accepted

+## Context
+A crawler that does not remember discovered URLs is not useful for SaaS.

 ## Decision

-A crawl MUST be able to persist discovered URLs on user demand.
+A crawler SHALL be able to persist discovered URLs and fetched results when the pipeline or settings request it.
-A crawl MAY also store page bodies in blob storage.

-## Reason
+## Consequences

-The legacy behavior that discarded crawl results was not good enough for SaaS workflows.
-The beta path needs durable crawl metadata.
+Crawling becomes useful for monitoring, archiving, and product workflows.